-The Avonmouth & Severnside Green Industries Forum brings together a network of companies and organisations that are working in Avonmouth & Severnside and have an interest in the current activities and long term prosperity of the region.
+The Avonmouth & Severnside Enterprise Forum brings together a network of companies and organisations that are working in Avonmouth & Severnside and have an interest in the current activities and long term prosperity of the region.

 Key projects that have come out of the Forum's work so far is a commercial and technical feasibility study for what promises to be one of Europe's largest industrial Thermal Energy Grid, and the development of the first phase of a low-carbon re-processing park in Avonmouth.

-The Avonmouth and Severnside Green Industries Forum holds regular events to share updates on progress with the projects in the region, the most recent of these meetings took place on the 21st September 2012.
-You can see the write up of the meeting with photos here.
+The Avonmouth and Severnside Green Enterprise Forum holds regular events to share updates on progress with the projects in the region.
+The write up of the some past meetings with photos can be seen here:

 Developing the evidence for an area based energy, climate and peak oil resilience strategy and plan: Avonmouth & Severnside by Centre for Sustainable Energy